bohdon/site-bohdon-content/content/docs/smooth-sdf-shape-edges.md

 {{< magnify src="/img/smooth-sdf-shape-edges/demoShapes_filterBias.png" alt="filter width bias result" >}}

-- The edge sharpness is now consistent regardless of scale.
+- The smaller line widths are now much more visible and stable, but still have some disintegration.
 - The 1x circle looks pretty close to an expected 1px stroke as seen in other apps, even if it's actually more like 2px in most places when you consider anti-aliasing.
 - 10x still looks great, the small inflation of ~0.00078 does basically nothing.
-- 0.25x and 0.5x actually show up now, but still have some disintegration.
 - There's still a few artifacts overall -- at the top of the 1x circle, and in various intersections.

 The magic value of `0.5` is intended such that half of the total inflation is added to 'each side'.
 In most cases we're inflating to fix thin width strokes, so each side of the stroke will be increased by this value.
 If we added the full value of 1, the inflation becomes too noticeable and our 1px circle no longer looks like 1px.
+Try playing with this value to see how it affects the thinner lines.

 We've also switched to using `Max` instead of `Add` for the filter width calculation, since the extra inflation of their combined values adds a bit _too_ much softening.